USS Thornton (DD-270): World War II

 Following the Pearl Harbor attack, she was stationed at French Frigate Shoals with Ballard (AVD-10) as aircraft rescue ships for the planes engaged in the expanded air searches.
 Coincidentally, the Japanese had planned to use the French Frigate Shoals as a rendezvous point for the second half of Operation K, the reconnaissance of Pearl Harbor.
 The Japanese subsequently cancelled the remainder of Operation K after the Japanese submarine I-123, sent to scout the area, was forced to depart.
 After the victory at Midway, she resumed her runs between the outlying islands of the 14th Naval District, though the Japanese occupation had removed Wake Island from her itinerary, until August 1942.
 On the 25th, Thornton steamed out of Pearl Harbor, headed north, and arrived at Kodiak, Alaska, on the 30th.
 For the next two months, the seaplane tender cruised the icy Alaskan seas as a part of Task Force 8.
 She visited Kodiak, Attu, and Chernofski before departing Kodiak for Pearl Harbor on 21 October.

 Thornton stopped at Pearl Harbor from 30 October to 10 November, then headed for duty in the South Pacific.
 After short periods of duty at Suva in the Fiji Islands, Funafuti in the Ellice Islands, and at Vanikoro in the Santa Cruz Islands, she moved to Espiritu Santo in the New Hebrides, arriving on 18 July 1943.
 The seaplane tender remained at Espiritu Santo until 11 November, when she put to sea for Guadalcanal in the Solomons.
 Between 13 November and 15 November, she made a round-trip run between Guadalcanal and Espiritu Santo to escort Chandeleur (AV-10) from the latter to the former.

 Following duty in the Solomons and a stop at Pearl Harbor from 5 February to 8 February, Thornton returned to the west coast at Mare Island on 17 February 1944.
-She remained on the west coast for the next 10 months conducting normal operations and undergoing extensive repairs.
-On 3 December 1944, the warship departed San Pedro to return to the western Pacific.
+She stayed on the west coast for the next 10 months, conducting routine operations and undergoing extensive repairs.
+On December 3, 1944, the warship left San Pedro to return to the western Pacific.